Galamsey

-Galamsey refers to illegal small-scale gold mining in Ghana.
+Galamsey is illegal small-scale gold mining in Ghana.
 The term is derived from the English phrase "gather them and sell".
 Historically, galamsey referred to traditional small-scale mining practices in Ghana, where local communities would gather and search for gold in rivers and streams.
 However, over time, the term has taken on a broader meaning, encompassing both legal and artisanal small-scale mining (ASM).
 In Ghana, those involved in these activities are called galamseyers, and in neighbouring Francophone countries such as Ivory Coast and Burkina Faso, they are often referred to as orpailleurs.
 Ghana's widespread illegal mining activities have caused extensive destruction to the gold-rich West African country's forests.

 Background

 Galamseyers dig small working pits, tunnels, and sluices by hand.
 Generally, they can dig only to a limited depth, far shallower and smaller than commercial gold mining companies.
 Under current Ghanaian law, it is illegal for galamseyers to dig on land granted to mining companies as concessions or licences.
 Most galamseyers either find gold in free metallic dust form or process oxide or sulfide gold ore using liquid mercury.

 The number of galamseyers in Ghana is unknown but believed to range between 20,000 and 50,000, including thousands from China.
 The minister of information, Mustapha Abdul-Hamid, claimed in May 2017 that there are now 200,000 people engaged in galamsey, and according to other sources, there are nearly 3 million who rely on it for their livelihoods.
 They mostly operate in the southern part of Ghana, where there are substantial reserves of gold deposits, usually within the environs of the larger mining companies.
 Galamsey settlements are usually poorer than neighbouring agricultural villages.
 They have high rates of accidents and are exposed to mercury poisoning from their crude processing methods.
 Many women are among the workers, acting mostly as porters for the miners.
 In some cases, galamseyers are the first to discover and work extensive gold deposits before mining companies find out and take over.